gbif/hp-sanbi/_posts/2022-20-05-SANBI-GBIF-Hosts-event.md

 and the value of data sharing via SANBI-GBIF.
 The use and application of R, in the course was also very stimulating to many of the participants.

-An interesting development at the training was also the launch of the new [SANBI-GBIF website](https://www.sanbi-gbif.org/) and the
+An interesting development at the training was also the launch of the [new SANBI GBIF website](https://www.sanbi-gbif.org/) and the
 [new eLearning Platform](https://www.sanbi-gbif.org/e-learning).
 The eLearning platform is also supported by GBIF-Spain.
 Here the SANBI-GBIF training content and curricula is made available on the site.
 This supports the efforts to grow human capital in the field of biodiversity informatics.